ZG089/Re-Malwack/README.md

 2. Reboot your device to activate the Re-Malwack Module's protective features.
 3. Enjoy :)

-## Command Usage (How to use Re-Malwack on Terminal
+## Command Usage (How to use Re-Malwack on Terminal)

-Type``su -c re=malwack`` on Termux to show up the help message which will output this:
+Type``su -c re-malwack`` on Termux to show up the help message which will output this:

 ```
 "Usage: re-malwack [--update-hosts | -reset | --blockporn | --whitelist <domain> | --blacklist | --help]"